Taz-AI-Project/Zodia/README.md

-# Zodiac
+# Zodia

 ![zodiac_iphone]()

 ## User Story

 A user that is filled with emotion (positive or negative) wants to share with someone but a family member or friend is not available.
+This is the reality for many millenials, especially post-covid.

 ### Solution:

-Create an AI friend that can listen to your feelings and provide inspirational quotes to help you process them.
+Create an AI friend that can listen to your feelings and provide inspirational words to help you process them.

 ### Acceptance Criteria: